-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Public Hearing Non- targeted/broad community The meeting was broadly attended by City officials and residents.
-Not applicable
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted URL (If applicable)

+and reasons

+Panayotis

+Giannakouros

+The meeting was spoke at the public

+Non- The meeting was hearing.
+His

+1 Public Hearing targeted/broad broadly attended by City officials and comments are Not applicable

+community residents. detailed in the

+residents. attached City

+Council Meeting

+Extract.

-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 2 Public Hearing Non- targeted/broad community The meeting was broadly attended by City officials and residents.
-Panayotis Giannakouros spoke at the public hearing.
-His comments are detailed in the attached City Council Meeting Extract.All comments were accepted and no other comments were received.
-Not applicable
+Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If

+response/attendance comments received not accepted applicable)

+and reasons

+Citizen Panayotis

+Giannakouros and

+VPAS Director of

+Senior Services,

+Joyce Nussbaum

+spoke at the public

+NI.
+The meeting was hearing.

+Non- broadly attended by Comments are

+2 Public Hearing targeted/broad City officials and detailed in the Not applicable

+community residents. attached City

+Council Meeting

+Extract.All

+comments were

+accepted and no

+other comments

+were received.